juandpinto/thesis-manuscript/source/13_results.md

 ## Challenges and future direction

 Throughout the course of this project, I have encountered several issues that are worth discussing.
 Some of these are questions that require further study in order to address adequately.
 Others are technical issues related to the complex task of pre-processing and parsing the corpus—something not directly dealt with in this thesis.
-Others yet are simple suggestions that I simply did not have time to implement given this project's time constraints.
+Others yet are suggestions that I simply did not have time to implement given this project's time constraints.
 And finally, there are limitations that are the inevitable result of the tools at hand.

 I have divided all of these issues into two categories: methodological challenges of a bigger nature, and functional challenges of a more limited scope.